anasAnonymous/Digital-Forensics/lab5/tasks.md

 # 7:  After gaining access to the system, what does the attacker seem to be doing?
+The attacker is trying to start a shell session which spawn new shell process that's bin/bash.

 # 8:  The attacker read a file from root's home directory.
 What was in that file?
+File Name is : "groot.txt"
+Content in the file : "Congrats on getting here.
+But that's not it, the real test starts now! ;)

+Btw, here's your flag for this stage: flag{1_4m_gr00000t!}"

 # 9:  The attacker downloaded a file inside root's home directory.
 What's the purpose of that file?